 1. What is SAP HANA One?

 SAP HANA One is a single HANA instance hosted on Amazon Web Services.
 Customers and Partners can use SAP HANA One to provision a secured instance of SAP HANA database.
 This instance can be used to build and deploy on-demand applications that leverage SAP HANA's in-memory computing capabilities.
-The applications can then be consumed by end users for productive use.
+The Applications can be consumed for productive use by end users.

 2. What is SAP HANA One Portal?